 For example, integrating social media into a campaign is essential for reaching out to younger generations of voters.

-Integrated political marketing campaigns can also create meaningful conversations between candidates and constituents and provide the candidate with valuable feedback from their voters.
+Integrated political marketing campaigns can also create meaningful conversations between candidates and constituents and provide the candidates with valuable feedback from their voters.

 Integrating several communication channels helps bridge the gap between politicians and their constituents, making politics more relatable.